- The Risk and Resilience Grants Program

 - private and non-government organisations, including small business and associated business groups.

-Applicants must be able to demonstrate that the project contributes to at least one outcome under the NPA and falls within the parameters of the NPA outputs and National Disaster Risk Reduction Framework’s priorities to be considered for funding.
+Applicants must be able to demonstrate that the project contributes to at least one outcome under the NPA and falls within the parameters of the NPA outputs and National Disaster Risk Reduction Framework’s priorities (External link) to be considered for funding.

 Projects must focus on at least one of the following key themes: